Your first gap analysis

 1. Pull each measure's text with get_provision and cite it.

-2. For each measure, run search_agency_guidance and
+2. For each measure, run search (it fans out into case law and

 3. Ask me what we have in place and what evidence exists.